 Brett’s past work at the National Policing Institute includes research on officer safety training, police use of force, police foot patrol, public safety use of small unmanned aircraft systems (sUAS), crime gun intelligence centers (CGICs), and law enforcement responses to critical incidents.

-Brett earned a master’s degree in Criminology, Law and Society from George Mason University and a bachelor’s degree in Finance, with a minor in Leadership Studies, from Virginia Tech.
-In his spare time, Brett is a first responder with over eight years of experience at a volunteer fire and rescue department in Northern Virginia.
+Brett earned a master’s degree in Criminology, Law, and Society from George Mason University and a bachelor’s degree in Finance, with a minor in Leadership Studies, from Virginia Tech.
+In his spare time, Brett is a first responder with over nine years of experience at a volunteer fire and rescue department in Northern Virginia.

 Areas of Focus